rjfarmer/gfort2py/README.md

 python -m pip install --upgrade --user gfort2py
 ````

+For a full list of supportetd platforms [see the support documentation](docs/support.md).

 ## Why use this over other Fortran to Python translators?

 gfort2py has three main aims: